Harsh-Kapoorr/Cheatsheet-Library/README.md

     1. Get An Issue Assigned To You
     2. Fork this repo
-    2. Propose/Update a cheatsheet of your choice or as assigned.
+    3. Propose/Update a cheatsheet of your choice or as assigned.
-    3. Add useful code for the open-source community
     4. Make pull request
     5. Now, it time for review by the team